-For more information about what's available in the Finix dashboard, see Finix dashboard.
+For more information about what's available in the Finix Dashboard, see Finix Dashboard.

-November 17, 2022 - New Dashboard Designs, Embedded Onboarding Forms, & Payout Settings
+New Dashboard Designs, Embedded Onboarding Forms, & Payout Settings

-Thanks to the collective feedback from our customers about the Finix dashboard, every page of the Finix dashboard has been redesigned, focusing specifically on how content is organized, utilized by different teams (such as features catered to developers and to payment operations), and laid out for greater clarity, discoverability, and ease of use.
+Thanks to the collective feedback from our customers about the Finix Dashboard, every page of the Finix Dashboard has been redesigned, focusing specifically on how content is organized, utilized by different teams (such as features catered to developers and to payment operations), and laid out for greater clarity, discoverability, and ease of use.
 This release kicked off the implementation of those designs.

 We’ve updated naming conventions to be more intuitive, for instance: “Transfers” that are buyer purchases are now called “Payments” in the dashboard.
 Payments now appear along with “Authorizations” and “Refunds” in the “Transactions” list in the left navigation bar of your dashboard.